 Four GOP candidates on stage today for fourth presidential debate

-Washington — The smallest field of 2024 Republican presidential candidates yet will debate Wednesday in one of their last opportunities to address voters in such a forum before the primaries begin.
+Washington — The smallest field of 2024 Republican presidential candidates yet will be debating Wednesday night in one of their last opportunities to address voters in such a forum before the primaries begin.

 Former New Jersey Gov. Chris Christie, Florida Gov. Ron DeSantis, former U.N.
 Ambassador Nikki Haley and entrepreneur Vivek Ramaswamy met the Republican National Committee's tougher qualifications to make the debate stage in Tuscaloosa, Alabama.